Zákolany: History

 The first written mention of Zákolany is from 1282.

+Demographics

+Transport

+Zákolany is located on the railway line Kladno–Kralupy nad Vltavou.

 Sights

 Zákolany is known for Budeč, which was a 22 ha large gord founded by the first members of the Přemyslid dynasty.
 The Rotunda of Saints Peter and Paul was built here after 895.
 The nave of the rotunda is the oldest preserved building in the Czech Republic.